Photo: © Lasse Fløde / Greenpeace

 Application to the European Court of Human Rights

-On 15 June 2021, Greenpeace Nordic (hereafter Greenpeace) and Young Friends of the Earth Norway, along with six young climate activists, announced that they will file an application with the European Court of Human Rights (ECtHR).
+On 15 June 2021, Greenpeace Nordic (hereafter Greenpeace) and Young Friends of the Earth Norway, along with six young climate activists, filed an application with the European Court of Human Rights (ECtHR).

 In 2016, the Norwegian government opened up new areas for oil drilling, further north in the Barents Sea than ever before, in the fragile and diminishing Arctic.

 The applicants argue that the decision to issue licences for oil and gas extraction in the Norwegian Arctic violates their fundamental human rights and increases the risk of harm due to climate change.
-The government’s failure to assess the climate impact of the licences should lead the ECtHR to rule the decision invalid under the European Convention of Human rights (ECHR).
-More than 95% of the emissions from Norwegian oil originate from the combustion of fossil fuels, but these emissions are wholly excluded from the government’s environmental impact assessments.
+The applicants argue that the government’s failure to assess the climate impact of the licences should lead the ECtHR to rule the decision in violation of the European Convention of Human rights (ECHR).
+More than 95% of the emissions from Norwegian oil originate from the combustion of fossil fuels, but these emissions and their effects are wholly excluded from the government’s environmental impact assessments.
 The applicants argue that this is in clear violation of the common ground established by EU Directives.

 Outside parties may also submit interventions, providing further information to the Court on issues in which they are competent.
-The following have been granted permission to intervene and submit their written comments:
+The following have made third party interventions:

 The plaintiffs

-The individual applicants include six young activists: Ingrid Skjoldvær (28), Gaute Eiterjord (26), Ella Marie Hætta Isaksen (23), Mia Cathryn Chamberlain (23), Lasse Eriksen Bjørn (25), and Gina Gylver (20).
-The applicants are personally impacted by the climate crisis, which is exacerbated by oil extraction in the Arctic, as climate change threatens their health, livelihood and future.
+The individual applicants include six young activists: Ingrid Skjoldvær (32), Gaute Eiterjord (30), Ella Marie Hætta Isaksen (28), Mia Cathryn Chamberlain (27), Lasse Eriksen Bjørn (28), and Gina Gylver (25).
+The applicants are personally impacted by the climate crisis, which is exacerbated by oil extraction, as climate change threatens their health, livelihood and future.
 The individual applicants are or have recently been members and representatives of Young Friends of the Earth Norway.

 Young Friends of the Earth Norway (Natur og Ungdom) is the largest environmental youth organisation in Norway.
 The organisation represents more than 9,000 individual members and 60 local groups across the country.
 It is well-respected in Norway, where it is the youth branch of the Norwegian chapter of Friends of the Earth (Naturvernforbundet).